davidgiven/fluxengine/doc/technical.md

 The development board I'm using, the [CY8CKIT-059](https://www.cypress.com/documentation/development-kitsboards/cy8ckit-059-psoc-5lp-prototyping-kit-onboard-programmer-and), also has another big advantage: it's the right shape.
-It's got 17 holes in a row connected to GPIO pins which means I can just connect a floppy drive connector directly to the board without needing to build any hardware.
-No adapter board, no special cable, nothing.
+It's got 17 holes in a row connected to GPIO pins, and it's a native 5V part, which means I can just connect a floppy drive connector directly to the board without needing to build any hardware.
+No adapter board, no level shifting, no special cable, nothing.
 This makes the FluxEngine hardware incredibly easy to assemble, which therefore means cheap.

 Speaking of which, the CY8CKIT-059 is $10.
 (Before shipping, which is admittedly expensive.)